lifewawj/readme-generator/README.md

   - [Questions](#questions)

   ## Installation
-  NodeJS, NPM, and Inquirer @ 8.2.4
+  Make sure to have NodeJS, NPM, and Inquirer @ 8.2.4 installed to use the application.

   ## Usage
   *insert video tutorial LINK on how to use here*